 Author: Samuel Totten

 Summary: In this article from the NWP Quarterly, Samuel Totten describes the ever slow shift towards teaching writing as a process and some of the barriers teachers and schools face in making the shift.
-While the article is over a decade old, the issues that keep teachers and school in an assigning rather than teaching writing mode remain as relevant as ever.
+While the article is over a decade old, the issues that keep teachers and schools in a mode of assigning rather than teaching remain as relevant as ever.
 Teachers exploring their own approach to writing, whether as part of an institute, a one-day workshop, or a study group, could use the article as a jumping off point for discussion of their own teaching of process writing and what structures support or inhibit such an approach.

 Original Date of Publication: Winter 2003

 Twenty-one years ago, Maxine Hairston, a researcher who had followed the changes taking place in the teaching of writing, published an article entitled “The Winds of Change: Thomas Kuhn and the Revolution in the Teaching of Writing.”
 In this article, Hairston asked whether a “paradigm shift” was occurring in the way writing was being taught—and if so, how far this shift had gone.

 Hairston argued that a new paradigm for teaching writing was, in fact, emerging, composed of twelve principle features:

 - It focuses on the writing process; instructors intervene in students’ writing during the process.

 - It teaches strategies for invention and discovery; instructors help students to generate content and discover purpose.

 - It is rhetorically based; audience, purpose, and occasion figure prominently in the assignment of writing tasks.